azharullah/golang-oidc-client/README.md

 # Golang Keycloak client

-This repo contains the sample code that can be used to authenticate microservices implemented in Golang against Keycloak (or any OIDC provider).
+This repo contains the code that can be used to authenticate microservices implemented in Golang against Keycloak (or any OIDC provider).

 ## About the app

 This app implements the logic to connect to an OIDC provider (Keycloak in this case) and fetch the authenticated user's information (name, email, username, roles, scopes, etc.).
-It also implements features like verifying an already acquired access token against the server and refreshing the token when before / after access expiry as long as the refresh token is valid.
+It also implements features like verifying an already acquired access token against the server and refreshing the token before / after the access token expires as long as the refresh token is valid.

 ### How is the app built?

-- The backend http server routes have been implemented in Golang
+- The backend http server routes have been implemented in Golang using the http module
 - The UI is a static page that is rendered using Golang templates
 - Styling is done using the Materialize CSS library
 - jQuery is being used for the Ajax calls to the backend server
+- The app uses Go modules for package management

 ## What can the app do?